NVP – An educational initiative

 YEAR BY YEAR

-During the 4-year period 2014-2017 NVP has increased its international activities from 10 to 30 countries on five continents.
+During the four year period 2014-2017 NVP has increased its international activities from 10 to 30 countries.
 During these years we have been acknowledged and awarded by several institutions for best educational practice such as the, the Call to Service Award by President Obama and two times the Paul Harris Award by Rotary International.
 We have also been awarded by the US Justice Department, HRH Queen Silva of Sweden as well as by the Mexican, South African and Ugandan Ministries of Education.

 To date we have educated and trained 8 million students, teachers and sport coaches and we have over two million followers on our various social media platforms.